 Best mobile VPN app FAQ

-What can I use a mobile VPN app for?
+What can I use a mobile VPN for?

-Using a mobile VPN app is a great way to maintain your privacy when outside the house, and it's especially important to be careful when connecting to unsecured public Wi-Fi.
+A mobile VPN is a great way to maintain your privacy when outside the house, and it's especially important to be careful when connecting to unsecured public Wi-Fi.
 While incredibly convenient, it's a perfect place for hackers to perform man-in-the-middle attacks and compromise your data.

-Using a mobile VPN app makes sure this won't happen by encrypting everything you send over that network, rendering it useless even if it is intercepted.
+A VPN makes sure this won't happen by encrypting everything you send over that network, rendering it useless even if it is intercepted.

-Another neat use of VPN apps is the ability to stream content from other countries.
+Another neat use of VPNs is the ability to stream content from other countries.
 If you're on holiday and want to access Netflix, you might notice your favorite shows aren't available.
 By using a VPN to virtually relocate yourself, you'll be able to watch the content you know and love – check out the best streaming VPN for more info.

-It's good to ensure your mobile VPN app provider has a no-logs policy, which means it will never record any identifying data about you or your VPN use.
+It's good to ensure your provider has a no-logs policy, which means it will never record any identifying data about you or your VPN uses.
 Even if it's forced to give evidence, it won't have anything about you to disclose.

 Having reliable, fast connections is always useful.
-If you're out and about you might be in a rush, so it's important that you're not waiting around just because of your VPN app.
+If you're out and about you might be in a rush, so it's important that you're not waiting around just because of your VPN.

 Finally, it should be easy to use.
 Small screens are more fiddly than a huge monitor and mouse, so having a simple, clean interface is usually considered a benefit.

 While it's possible to get a free VPN, they never come close to the usability of a paid-for service.
-They often come with data caps ranging from 500Mb a day to 500Mb a month, and you'd be surprised at how much data a quick scroll on Facebook and a few YouTube videos uses.
+They often come with data caps ranging from 500MB a day to 500MB a month, and you'd be surprised at how much data a quick scroll on Facebook, a few YouTube videos, and emailing some attachments uses.

-On top of that, they're not as fast as a premium services – and it's worth being aware that these VPNs make money from you, even if it isn't directly.
+On top of that, they're not as fast as a premium services – and it's worth being aware of how free VPNs make money from you, even if it isn't directly.
 For example, they might inject extra ads into your browser, or even sell your data to advertisers for a profit.

-We think a paid-for VPN – even if it's Surfshark at just $2 a month – is absolutely worth the investment.
+We think a paid-for VPN – even if it's Surfshark at less than $2.50 a month – is absolutely worth the investment.